mporcheron/porcheron.uk/teaching.md

 ---
-label: Teaching
+label: My teaching
-description: A summary of my teaching experience both at Swansea University, and previously the University of Nottingham.
+description: A summary of Martin Porcheron's teaching experience at Swansea University and the University of Nottingham.

 menu:
   main: